Developing a Robust Funding Strategy

 Expanding across multiple schools or grade levels.

-Return on investment based on the impact of student well-being, academic performance, and administrative efficiencies.
+Return on investment based on the impact on student well-being, academic performance, and administrative efficiencies

 Accessibility and equity: